-The survey asked if participants tried to find the cost of health care services before getting care and found that CDHP enrollees and HDHP enrollees were more likely than traditional plan enrollees to report that they tried to find cost information (Figure 9).
-CDHP enrollees and traditional plan enrollees were equally likely to have found information from various sources.
-HDHP enrollees were less likely than traditional plan enrollees to have found information from a health plan's printed materials.
-Otherwise, HDHP and traditional plan enrollees were equally likely to have found information from various sources.
+The survey asked if participants tried to find the cost of health care services before getting care and found that CDHP enrollees and HDHP enrollees were more likely than traditional-plan enrollees to report that they tried to find cost information (Figure 9).
+Plan type had no impact on whether enrollees had found information from various sources, with one exception: HDHP enrollees were more likely than traditional-plan enrollees to have found information from the health plan's customer service department.
+Otherwise CDHP, HDHP and traditional-plan enrollees were equally likely to have found information from various sources.